Bill Pay

 - Monthly — generates a new bill every month

-- Annually — generates a new bill every year
+- Annually — generates a new bill once per year

-Enter the number of days before the due date that Topkey should create each new bill.
-For example, entering 5 means a bill will appear in your queue five days before it's due, giving you time to review it before payment.
+Set how many days before the due date Topkey should create the new bill.
+For example, entering 5 means a bill will appear in your queue 5 days before it is due, giving you time to review and approve it before payment.

 Auto-Approve

-Enable Auto-approve to skip the approval workflow for bills generated by this template.
-When turned on, each new bill is automatically approved and moves directly to the ready-to-pay stage.
+Enable Auto-approve to skip the normal approval workflow for bills generated by this template.
+When enabled, generated bills are automatically approved and move directly to the ready-to-pay stage.

 Automatic Payment